SIGCOMM21-5G/artifact/Web-Browsing/README.md

 *Follow these instructions to skip preprocessing step*
    - Download the repository to your computer
-   - Replace `dataset_processed` folder with the one in [Google Drive](https://drive.google.com/drive/u/1/folders/1ADDPvkAGiRTYAIxJJUzuY_UhMTW9Ifm0)
+   - Replace `processed_dataset` folder with the one in [Google Drive](https://drive.google.com/drive/u/1/folders/1ADDPvkAGiRTYAIxJJUzuY_UhMTW9Ifm0)
    - Proceed to step 2

 *Follow these instructions to preprocess complete dataset*